Visiting Bhutan in February: Does it snow in Bhutan in February?

 Is that too cold to do mountain trekking in February?

-It does not mean you can't go trekking in Bhutan in winter.
-This varied landscape means that there is always somewhere that you can go hiking, and February is of no exception.
+Trekking in Bhutan during winter is still possible.
+This varied landscape means that there is always somewhere that you can go hiking, and February is no exception.

 One of the most popular options at this time of year is the Druk Path Trek from Paro to Thimphu via the famous Tiger’s Nest Monastery.
 The relatively lower altitude means that it is not as cold as other places in February, and the treks are all still open and available.